 As a hard-working entrepreneur, you deserve a break like everyone else.

 Running a business by yourself might be a dream endeavor for some.
-You're your own boss, you create your own hours and you don't have to worry about sharing profit.
+You're your own boss, you create your own hours, and you don't have to worry about sharing the profits.
 But despite the upsides, there are some downfalls to this arrangement.
 For instance, taking a vacation might not even feel like an option as a sole proprietor.

 As a hard-working entrepreneur, you deserve a break like every else.
-We provided four tips to ease the process.
+We provided seven tips to ease the process.

 The busier you are, the more likely you are to itch for time off.
 However, avoid planning a week's vacation during your most hectic month or season.
-Wait until there's a break in your schedule, or it's the time of year that's typically slowest.
+Wait until there's a break in your schedule or until it's the time of year that's typically the slowest.